sesanchezma/academic-cv/index.md

 ## Bio

-A Colombian philosophy researcher currently based at TU Dresden with an international background, an interdisciplinary spirit, and a focus on reasoning, the rationality of beliefs, and applications to individual improvements in reasoning and decision making.
+A philosophy researcher currently based at TU Dresden with an international background, an interdisciplinary spirit, and a focus on reasoning, the rationality of beliefs, and applications to individual improvements in reasoning and decision making.

 ## Education

 **`2020 - `** **PhD Candidate**, Technische Universität Dresden (DAAD Scholarship)

-Dissertation: Keeping it Simple: A Philosophical Essay on Simplified Reasoning
+Dissertation: Reasoning, Simplified.
+A Philosophical Account

 Supervisor: Prof. Dr. Moritz Schulz